 Atiya can be reached a this email address: email@example.com

-You will find the Urdu version of Inchoate, right after the English version in the FREE volume of short stories: Inchoate: (Short Stories Volume I), at the following locations:
+You will find the Urdu version of Inchoate on Amazon, right after the English version in the FREE volume of short stories: Inchoate: (Short Stories Volume I), at the following locations:

 Here is an update of what I am doing.
 If you are a writer or reader, tell me; what have you been up to?